arashnm80/arashnm80.github.io/handbook.md

 ### prioritize
 Fucos on solving the biggest and most important problem first.
 The hardest, scariest, most infected and weakest part.
 - “If it's your job to eat a frog, it's best to do it first thing in the morning.
 And if it's your job to eat two frogs, it's best to eat the biggest one first.” - Mark Twain
+- Write down most important tasks for day, week, month, year, life. for each period start working on the top 3 items first.
+- Do things that definitely should be done before things that are only good to do.
 ### Stress
+- Do your best and leave stress.
+- See many solutions for every problem so You won't be stressed about failing in one of them.
+- Take it easy man
+- think and live outside the box of this exam, this day, this contest, this call, this class, ...
 #### Infinite opportunities are lost every second
 ### انتحاری باش [🎵](https://open.spotify.com/track/2Xtsv7BUMrNodQWH2JPOc0)
 ### Whole Maximalist